US resumes funding to UN agency for Palestinian refugees - WTMJ

 AP Diplomatic Writer

-WASHINGTON (AP) — The Biden administration said Wednesday it has resumed U.S. assistance to the Palestinians, including to the U.N. agency that deals with Palestinian refugees, nearly all of which had been eliminated by former President Donald Trump.
+WASHINGTON (AP) — The Biden administration on Wednesday announced a resumption of U.S. assistance to the Palestinians, including to the U.N. agency that deals with Palestinian refugees, nearly all of which had been eliminated by former President Donald Trump.

-The State Department announced it would provide a total of $235 million to projects in the West Bank and Gaza as well as to the U.N.
+The State Department said it would provide a total of $235 million to projects in the West Bank and Gaza as well as to the U.N.
 Relief and Works Agency, or UNRWA.
 The administration had previously announced $15 million for the Palestinians to combat the coronavirus pandemic.
-The resumption in assistance has raised concerns in Congress from pro-Israel lawmakers who say the money may violate U.S. law.
+The resumption in assistance has met opposition in Congress from pro-Israel lawmakers, who say the money may violate U.S. law.

+The resumption of assistance was immediately welcomed by the United Nations, UNRWA itself and the Palestinians, while Israel expressed deep concern.

 The Associated Press has previously reported that the administration notified Congress of its intent to ramp up aid to the Palestinians, but until Wednesday it had not publicly acknowledged any assistance other than that for COVID-19.
 The new assistance comes as the administration cements a new Mideast policy that in many ways is directly opposite of the one pursued by Trump.